 In addition, it’s important to get paid for your writing whenever possible.
 This doesn’t mean that you should only take on paid gigs, but it’s important to value your time and work.
 Taking on unpaid internships or jobs can be a great way to get experience, but be sure to set limits so that you’re not taken advantage of.

-Finally, remember that becoming a writer is a process, not a destination.
+And, remember that becoming a writer is a process, not a destination.
 There will always be more to learn and new skills to develop, so embrace the journey and enjoy the ride.

-30. Collaborate with other writers on projects
+30. Collaborate with other Writers on Projects

 Writing is a lonely pursuit.
 You sit in your chair, staring at a blinking cursor on a blank screen (or a stack of blank pages) and it can be tempting to think that you have to go it alone.
 But the truth is, no writer is an island.
 Collaborating with other writers can not only make the writing process more enjoyable, but it can also make you a better writer.
 Here are three ways that collaborating with other writers can help you to improve your craft: